 One of the strategies would be to move in such a way towards the factory, marking your territory, ready to defend it instantly.
 Or you can play a bit more defensively and expand cautiously.

-Rally allows you to gather your forces on a single tile instantly, and with 3 starting power, Shield and Sword ability, opponents won’t fancy going your way.
+Rally allows you to gather your forces on a single tile instantly, and with 3 starting power, Shield, and Sword ability, opponents won’t fancy going your way.

 Once you’ve got your mobility built up, it’s business as usual.
 Build your engine, optimize your top and bottom row actions, and start collecting stars.
-Keep an eye out on what others are doing and adapt if something unexpected happens.
+Keep an eye out for what others are doing and adapt if something unexpected happens.

 Faction special ability: Maifuku